gardener/gardener-extension-registry-cache/docs/usage/configuration.md

 > Drawback of this approach: The cache's size in the Shoot spec (`providerConfig.caches[].size`) diverges from the PVC's size.

-#### [Alternative 2] Remove and readd the cache
+#### [Alternative 2] Remove and re-add the cache

-There is always the option to remove the cache from the Shoot spec and to readd it again with the updated size.
+There is always the option to remove the cache from the Shoot spec and to re-add it again with the updated size.

 > Drawback of this approach: The already cached images get lost and the cache starts with an empty disk.

+## Caching images from private repositories

+To cache private repository images, credentials to upstream repository should be supplied.
+For details see [How to provide credentials for upstream repository](upstream-credentials.md#how-to-provide-credentials-for-upstream-repository).
+> **Note**: It's only possible to provide credentials for one private repository per upstream registry.
+> See [this](https://github.com/distribution/distribution/blob/main/docs/content/recipes/mirror.md#gotcha) for more details.

 ## High-availability